malekzada/rockbuster/README.md

 # Rockbuster: Rockbuster Stealth Data Analysis Project.

-## About Rockbuster:
+## Executive Summary:
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental service in order to stay competitive.
+To guide this strategic shift, a comprehensive data analysis was conducted on customer demographics, revenue sources, and film performance.

 #### Key Questions And Objectives:
 ● Which movies contributed the most/least to revenue gain?